 If you ever wanted to enlarge your collection of the Cranberries-related t-shirts, here’s your chance! 😉

-As it turns out, the track is actually called Józiu.
-It is the first single from Zerova’s album Gombrowicz which is going to be released this month.
+As reported in January, a few years ago Noel played guitar as a “guest guitarist” on a track by Polish band Zerova.
+As it turns out, the track is actually called “Józiu”.
+It is the first single from Zerova’s album “Gombrowicz” which is going to be released this month.

-Also, it looks like Noel is still working on his solo project(s).
-This is what he posted on his Tumblr page on March 18th:
+Also, it looks like Noel is still working on solo project(s).
+This is what he posted on Tumblr on March 18th:

-If you’re following Noel Hogan on Tumblr, you may have read his recent posts about the “Limerick City of Culture 2014” where you can see his collaborative production projects for the town.
-The Cranberries being the biggest home-town band, it seems that some band members (all?) have naturally been asked to do something special to mark the event.
+If you read Noel Hogan’s messages on Tumblr, you may have already seen his recent posts about the “Limerick City of Culture 2014” and followed his collaborative production projects for the town.

-If you’d like to go to the show, tickets will go on sale this Friday (tomorrow) on Ticketmaster.
+If you’d like to go to the show, tickets will go on sale tomorrow (Friday) on Ticketmaster.

 A crowd of up to 2,800 people will packed into Merchant’s Quay in front of City Hall for the ticket only gig.

-As we reported before, the Cranberries guitarist Noel Hogan is working on a new EP (most likely the new Mono Band EP).
-And according to his latest Tumblr post, one of the tracks is going to be produced by an old friend.
+As reported before, The Cranberries guitarist Noel Hogan is working on a new EP, most likely the new Mono Band EP.
+And according to his latest Tumblr post below, one of the tracks is going to be produced by an old friend.

 All in all, this means that Mr. Vaughan is no stranger to the Cranberries world so we can expect some really exciting material from the new Mono Band EP.